raspberrypilearning/lego-data-dash/en/step_4.md

 --- task ---

-Attach two grey double length studs with spacers on one end to the plate elemnt above the brackets.
+Attach two grey double length studs with spacers on one end to the plate element above the brackets.
 ![Image showing build plate with two straight brackets and studs](images/sliderbuild3.jpg)

 --- /task ---